 You need to get a Gas-Safe-registered engineer in to perform a gas safety check and provide a safety certificate.
 The same goes for the electrics, too.
 Make sure any appliances in the home are tested by a professional.
 You also must provide a working smoke alarm.

 Remember your tenants will need an emergency contact

 As soon as you rent out your property, you become a landlord.
 So, if you get posted to a completely different part of the country, your tenants will need someone they can contact in an emergency.
 A lot of people choose a relative or friend, but you could also consider a letting agent who can look after the property and collect the rent on your behalf.
-You might be charged as much as 20% of your rental income by a letting agent but keep in mind that it’s a competitive market.
-So, always shop around to get the best deal for you.
+Fees for agents can range from below 10% of the rent to above 20%, depending on the service, shop around to get the best deal for you.